Xuedinan/MessageBox/README.md

     - user_message.txt # stored sender, receiver and message information with data structure "sender,receiver,message"

-2. ### How to run or test it
+2. #### How to run or test program?
     - User could directly run main_messagebox.py and follow instruction to signup account and send message to the accounts in the system.
 (Review message won't work, becuase this is new account)

     - User could directly run main_messagebox.py and login program with test account
-    * "username: gao / password: 123" to review the existing message for "gao"
+        - "username: gao / password: 123" to review the existing message for "gao"

 ## Interactions with users are